RN-to-MSN - Public Health Nursing

 School Offering Program:

-Applicants to the RN to MSN bridge program must have an associate's degree in nursing or a diploma in nursing that prepares them for licensure in registered nursing.
+Applicants to the RN to MSN bridge program must have a diploma or associate's degree in nursing.
 Potential students must also be licensed RNs and have an interest in working with underserved communities.
 All applicants to Walden University should have a high school diploma or equivalent; some programs may have additional requirements.

 Financial Aid Available: